 No, I rather think that when the diary was just a diary (although calling it *just* a diary is a whopping understatement in itself), it was probably accessible only to Tom.

-Among this research certainly would have been the directions on the necessity of taking possession of the victim whose death was to be used to split off the fragment.
+Among this research would certainly have been the directions on the necessity of taking possession of the victim whose death was to be used to split off the fragment.
 Most wizards and witches do not appear to be able to do this as a natural ability.
 That Tom was so able, and had known himself to be so able even before he knew that magic was real, probably both convinced him that; yes, he was destined to do this, and that it may have given him additional ideas.

 He was, after all, still underage, and, as a child who was recorded as living in the Muggle world when not at Hogwarts, (unless I am correct about his summer apprenticeship at B&B) there was probably at least some form of Trace upon his wand.
 Nor, I think, did he like the idea of having any banned spell traceable to his wand in any case.
 He’d used Morfin’s wand to murder the Riddles the previous summer.
 It may well have occurred to him that if the really necessary factor was the possession of the victim at the point of death, then the fragment ought to still split off however, the victim died.
 Just so long as he maintained his hold on them to their end.